ikappaki/standard-streams-test/README.md

 **Note**: The tool indicates with  _|_ in its commentary when stderr has been redirected to a pipe.

-When spawning a child and redirecting its stderr to a pipe's write endpoint, the child's stderr stream mode becomes fully buffered
+When spawning a child and redirecting its stderr to a pipe's write endpoint, the child's stderr stream mode becomes fully buffered:
 ```
 >stest :pipe-to-child-stderr :pipe-size 0 :read 3 :write 5
 [CMD*:15924] :pipe-to-child-stderr :pipe-size 0 :read 3 :write 5